ucnkwocha/Fifa_21_data_cleaning_task/README.md

 The columns originally held ratings marked on a scale from 1 to 5, with the inclusion of a special character '★' beside each value.
 The columns were inaccurately assigned the wrong data type.
 The '★' character was eliminated, and the column names were fully written out, with the data type being adjusted to whole numbers.

 <img width="358" alt="image" src="https://github.com/ucnkwocha/Fifa_21_data_cleaning_task/assets/155919216/ffa087e6-0b88-4a1c-875b-d65e751fcdc6">

 <img width="385" alt="image" src="https://github.com/ucnkwocha/Fifa_21_data_cleaning_task/assets/155919216/3c21cc2f-04a9-4505-9194-49a12cd40976">

 # Hit
 The Hit column had a text data type which was changed to whole number.

+## Conclusion

+After a meticulous examination, ensuring accuracy, addressing errors, filling in missing values, handling empty cells, identifying and rectifying outliers, and correcting data types, I am pleased to confirm that the previously disorderly dataset has been successfully cleaned and standardized.
+It is now ready for thorough analysis.
+Engaging in this challenge has been a valuable opportunity for me to refine and enhance my skills.
+I've gained significant insights throughout this process, turning what initially seemed difficult and insurmountable into an accomplished task.
+I take pride in the successful outcome and the growth I've experienced.